 In May, a nearly identical case was filed against Apple, in which the plaintiff argues that the flex cable mechanism attached to the power button, which we've found is the cause of the problem, becomes inoperable after extended use.

-If your power button is broken (and judging by the amount of people that read this article every day, that's a lot of you), we feel your pain, but you'll be pleased to hear that it is kind of fixable, and there's a really handy workaround that you might not know about.
+If your power button is broken (and judging by the amount of people that read this article every day, that's a lot of you), and it's not an iPhone 5 eligible for a replacement from Apple, we feel your pain.
+However, you'll be glad to find out that it is kind of fixable, and there's a really handy workaround that you might not know about.

 Broken Home button?
 There's a fix for that too: How to fix a broken Home button.